Charlkie/Collector/README.md

 # Movie Collector Site

-A netflix ripoff done *without* a server, but JSON.
+A Netflix ripoff done *without* a server, but JSON.

 To run the HTML,